Not as strong as one might expect with an increasing number of investigators questioning the causative role of IV contrast in precipitating CIN.

 In short, it is advisable that TPs with metal backing (either listed above or others) be removed prior to MRI.

 - Kuehn B. FDA warning: remove drug patches before MRI to prevent burns to skin.
 JAMA.
 2009;301:1328

 - http://www.pharmacytimes.com/contributor/alexander-kantorovich-pharmd-bcps/2016/08/transdermal-patches-that-must-be-removed-before-mri , accessed April 19,2017.

-ESR and C-reactive protein (CRP) are almost uniformly elevated in SEA1 and can serve as a good starting point in excluding this condition.
-In patients ≥50 y of age with low back pain, obtaining ESR routinely was suggested in 2002 for detection of systemic disease (eg cancer, infection)3.
-Similarly, in a recent algorithm of severe back pain, routine measurements of ESR and CRP even in the absence of any neurological findings, has been recommended1.
-Elevation of either ESR or CRP should raise suspicion for SEA and lead to the consideration of MRI as clinically indicated.
+ESR and C-reactive protein (CRP) are almost uniformly elevated in SEA1 and can serve as a good starting point in excluding this condition when in doubt.
+In patients ≥50 y of age with low back pain, obtaining ESR routinely has been suggested for detection of systemic disease (eg cancer, infection)3.
+Similarly, in a recent algorithm of severe back pain, routine measurements of ESR and CRP, even in the absence of any neurological findings, has been recommended1; elevation of either may necessitate consideration of MRI.

 - Bond, A, Manian FA.
 Spinal epidural abscess: a review with special emphasis on earlier diagnosis.
 BioMed Res International 2016; http://dx.doi.org/10.1155/2016/1614328

 - Della-Giustina.
 Acute low back pain: recognizing the “red flags” in the workup.
 Consultant 2013;53:436-440.

 - Jarvik JG, Deyo RA.
 Diagnostic evaluation of low back pain with emphasis on imaging.
 Ann Intern Med 2002;137:586-597.